 How Google Treats ccTLDs and gTLDs

 Google’s John Mueller has repeatedly clarified how the search engine views TLDs.
+Google’s interpretation becomes clearer when you understand common indexing problems that affect multi-regional websites.

 How Google Treats ccTLDs and gTLDs